-This study will be limited to the Salaga Township.
-The study was designed to cover and analyze the effectiveness of maintenance practice on public buildings around Salaga which are in obvious state of disrepair.
-It would also cover the causes of defects and its effects on the buildings and occupants.
+This study was limited to the Sogakope Township.
+The study was designed to cover and analyze the effectiveness of maintenance practice on public buildings around Sogakope which are in obvious state of disrepair.
+It also cover the causes of defects, general maintenance issues in Ghana, building components and their possible defects and others, finishes of building components and its effects on the buildings and occupants.

 This is to ensure that the findings of the proposed problem are accurately tackled and to ensure time proximity.